gessi-chatbots/Marketplace-Monitor/Readme.md

 ## How to execute
 ### Local development
+For local development you need to:
+1 - Install MySQL
+2 - Create a MySQL database
+3 - Fill local.env with MySQL settings
+4 - Execute django server
+You can find in the following subsections the required steps for doing it.
 #### MySQL installation and database creation
 #### Local execution
 ##### 1 - Install pipenv (if not already installed)